 Let’s spend some time talking about the Black Market Peso Exchange.
 This money laundering method is considered one of the most successful and efficient laundering schemes in the world.

 The Black Market Peso Exchange is a trade-based money laundering technique commonly used by narcotics traffickers in Colombia and Mexico.

 The central feature uses a money trader to ensure that US drug sales revenue doesn’t cross any borders.
 Instead, those dollars are used to purchase any number of legitimate commodities from unsuspecting businesses on behalf of legitimate South American businesspersons, whose legitimate imports are used to obtain pesos for the drug cartels.

 The Black Market Peso Exchange is not a new concept.
 Still the recent settlement demonstrates that the system has evolved to include the investment of dirty dollars into legal, high-end, profit-generating real estate.

 The Black Market Peso Exchange (BMPE) is a trade-based money laundering system that converts drug dollars into Latin American local currencies.

-In the 1980s, as organized crime adapted to increasingly stringent financial regulations requiring traditional banks to know their customers and ensure that their income source was legitimate, BMPE became a mainstay of money laundering.
+In the 1980s, as organized crime adapted to increasingly stringent financial regulations requiring traditional banks to know their customers and ensure their income source was legitimate, BMPE became a mainstay of money laundering.

-Distinct Steps In Black Market Peso Exchange
+Distinct Steps in Black Market Peso Exchange